Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 4: Abilities
 Abilities represent powers or moves your character is able to do, usually in combat.
 When you first create a character, you choose three Abilities.
 Additional abilities are purchased for XP.
-Abilities come in four tiers, with each tier being more powerful (but more costly) than the previous.
-You may only purchase abilities whose tiers are equal to or lower than your Hero Tier.
+Abilities come in two tiers (currently), with each tier being more powerful (but more costly) than the previous.
+You must reach [Hero Tier](#hero-tier) 2 to purchase Tier 2 Abilities.

 ## Reading Abilities
 Ability entries will follow this basic layout (and further information about each aspect will be expanded upon after the summary):